HomeblogsHealth-and-wellnessFetal Pole: Importance of the Fetal Pole in Early Pregnancy

 What is a foetal pole?

-Foetal pole is the embryo, and it is one of the earliest stages of pregnancy.
-Both the terms—embryo and foetal pole—are often used interchangeably to refer to a fertilised egg that is developing into a foetus.
-The foetal pole can be seen as a thickening on the margin of the yolk sac on an ultrasound during early pregnancy, and this is the first visual confirmation of a pregnancy.
+Foetal pole is the embryo and it is one of the earliest stages of pregnancy.
+Both the terms—embryo and foetal pole—are used interchangeably to refer to a fertilized egg that is developing into a fetus.
+The foetal pole can be seen as a thickening on the margin of the yolk sac on an ultrasound during early pregnancy and this is the first visual confirmation of pregnancy.

 How long does it take for foetal pole to develop?